vdice/spin-docs/content/v2/http-outbound.md

 allowed_outbound_hosts = ["http://authz.spin.internal", "https://reporting.spin.internal"]
 ```

+You may use either the `http` or `https` scheme, and the scheme in the service chaining request is ignored: only the special host name matters.

-To allow local chaining to _any_ component in your application, use a subdomain wildcard:
+To allow local chaining to _any_ component in your application, you can use a subdomain wildcard:

 ```toml
 allowed_outbound_hosts = ["http://*.spin.internal"]